kishoregajjala/DeepRL-PRJ-Collaboration-Competition/README.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ## The Environment
 For this project, we will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+The project environment is similar to, but not identical to the Tennis environment.

 ![](tennis.gif)